piyumiwa/AIVT-dev/README.md

 # AIVT-test

-## Installing PostgreSQL in local PC
+## Installing PostgreSQL in local Windows PC

 Here's the guide to launch the pgAdmin DB in your PC.